SWKS COVID-19 UPDATE Area sees few new cases

 Wichita Co. - 217

-The state of Kansas has 315,700 confirmed positive cases as of Friday.
+The state of Kansas has over 316,000 confirmed positive cases as of Monday.

 The Finney County Health Department recommends practicing preventative actions such as social distancing, washing your hands regularly, and wearing a cloth face mask when in spaces where social distancing is difficult.